KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/strategies/README.md

 ### check_pipe_equilibrium function

-This function performs an iterative process towards a certain equilibrium values of the pipe heights.
+This function performs an iterative process towards certain equilibrium values of the pipe heights.
 For each iteration the modelling is performed.
 Then a pipe height is corrected by a given increment for each open piping element.
 The maximum number of iterations is the user input, "max_piping_iterations".